pkarwat/trade-service/README.md

 mvn clean install
 ```

+Edit configurations -> Add "Spring Boot" -> set MainClass: com.example.tradeservice.TradeServiceApplication

-Run app.
+Run app from IDE.

 To verify if app is up and running, send request to healthcheck using: `docs/management_api.http`.

+To verify rest api requests run: `docs/trade_matching_api.http`

 # Versioning
 Based on https://semver.org/

+# Ideas
+## Architecture
+Based on my experience, current solution is similar to ports and adapters approach.
+Second solution I was thinking about is to use secondary ports (infrastructure folders in domain level) as a separate modules.

+Files structure:
+com.example.tradeservice.domain

+#### user-interface package / ui package
+- primary port, entry into my application / domain

+#### infrastructure package
+- secondary port, 3rd party systems

+## Documentation
+- C4, plantUml docs

+## Naming convention
+After analysis, I would name that service: tradeEnricher / tradeEnrichmentService

+## Other
+To get to know domain better and document flow, I would do an Event Storming session.

+TODO
+- TimeService as a separate bean to manipulate time in tests

 # WIP
 Request: